WildZarek/42PiscineCyber/README.md

 #### ex00

-In this first exercise we need to discover what algorithm was applied to the flag and we are hinted about using `Cyberchef`.
+In this first exercise we need to discover what algorithm was applied to the flag<br>
+and we are hinted about using `Cyberchef` tool (is a website).

 ![Cryptography Exercise 00](/.assets/img/gecko00.png)

 #### ex01

-Similar exercise, but now we will learn about deciphering multiple algorithms and again, we are hinted about using `Cyberchef`.
+Similar exercise, but now we will learn about deciphering multiple algorithms and again,<br>
+we are hinted about using `Cyberchef` tool.

 ![Cryptography Exercise 01](/.assets/img/gecko01.png)